wujia-xyz/DABI-Net/README.md

 **DABI-Net: Depth-Aware Bidirectional Interaction Network for Region-of-Interest-Free Breast Ultrasound Diagnosis**

 ## Abstract
-Breast ultrasound is widely used in clinical screening, but many deep models either rely on lesion ROI masks or treat ultrasound as isotropic 2D imagery.
-DABI-Net is an ROI-free framework that explicitly models depth structure in ultrasound features.
-Built on a DINOv2 backbone with end-to-end fine-tuning, DABI-Net aggregates patch features along rows to form a depth sequence, injects hybrid depth encoding, and applies bidirectional interaction layers for top-down and bottom-up exchange.
-This design preserves diagnostically relevant depth cues.
+Breast ultrasound is widely used for cancer screening because it is noninvasive and accessible.
+However, many deep learning pipelines either depend on pre-defined regions of interest (ROIs) or process ultrasound as an isotropic two-dimensional signal, ignoring that the vertical axis corresponds to acoustic propagation depth.
+We investigate whether self-supervised vision transformer features preserve this depth structure and observe that DINOv2 patch tokens exhibit depth-dependent organization.
+However, standard global average pooling collapses spatial dimensions and does not explicitly leverage this structure.
+To address this issue, we propose a Depth-Aware Bidirectional Interaction Network (DABI-Net) that converts the DINOv2 patch grid into a one-dimensional depth sequence through row-wise attention pooling, injects hybrid depth encoding, and models depth interactions with bidirectional top-down and bottom-up streams coupled by cross-attention.
+We evaluate DABI-Net on three public breast ultrasound datasets using five-fold cross-validation.
+On BUSI, DABI-Net achieves 0.948 recall, 0.932 F1, and 0.977 AUC without requiring lesion masks, outperforming all compared single-modal ROI-free methods.
+Experimental results across all three datasets demonstrate that explicitly modeling depth organization is an effective strategy for ROI-free breast ultrasound diagnosis.

 ## Highlights
 - ROI-free pipeline for DABI-Net (no lesion mask required).